Doug Selby: Character

 Inez Stapleton returned to Madison City sometime after that, having earned her law degree and license, having passed the bar exam.
 She was his opponent in a case during The D.A.
 Goes to Trial, though Selby dropped the charges against her client after finding the proof he needed to arrest and convict the guilty party.

 Doug Selby resigned as the D.A. of Madison County sometime prior to The D.A.
 Breaks a Seal.
 He had enlisted in the military as an intelligence officer, but returned to Madison City while on leave.
 In the process, he helps many of his old friends.
 He helps his former partner, Rex Brandon, to arrest a killer; his old flame and good friend, Inez Stapleton, to win a will contest lawsuit (which involved a very clever case of perjury) against A.B.C.; and provides his reporter friend, Sylvia Martin, with the story behind a murder and an attempted murder.

 Doug Selby returned to Madison County, and was again the D.A. for the final two stories.
 Talk from The D.A.
 Takes a Chance shows that Selby, after returning from his service in World War II, was popular enough to regain the D.A. job.
 He again fought for justice, and dealt some crippling blows against his old nemesis in that book.
-Selby finally got needed proof to charge A.B.C. with criminal conspiracy; however, it was negated by a brilliant piece of legal strategy by the lawyer.
+Selby finally got needed proof to charge A.B.C. with criminal conspiracy; however, it was negated by a brilliant piece of legal strategy by Carr.
 Selby returned for a final book, The D.A.
 Breaks an Egg, which explores some of the ramifications of the strategy used in the previous book, and leads up to a final showdown between Selby, Sheriff Brandon and A.B.
 Carr.
-The end of the book is shown as a work in progress.
 Although Gardner had decided to end the series at that point, he left enough uncertainty in the resolution to make it possible that old A.B.C. would slip out of it yet again, giving Gardner the option of writing more "D.A." stories with his established villain.

 The Doug Selby books often point out what is right and wrong about American justice systems.
 While Selby and Brandon were a partnership geared towards the ideals of justice, Madison City police chief Otto Larkin was portrayed as a political hack, who arrested suspects and would just blame the D.A. if there wasn't a conviction.
 Similarly, in The D.A.
-Breaks a Seal Brandon tells Selby that the new D.A. would blame him for not getting the evidence needed to convict.
+Breaks a Seal, Brandon tells Selby that the new D.A. would blame him for not getting the evidence needed to convict.